Lahore High Court: Chief Justices

 The first Chief Justice at Lahore was Sir Henry Meredyth Plowden in 1880.
-The current Chief Justice is Muhammad Ameer Bhatti, incumbent since 6th July 2021 and will be retired on 7th March 2024.
+The current Chief Justice is Aalia Neelum, incumbent since 11 July 2024.

 List of chief justices

 The following table lists all the chief justices to date.

 Current composition

 Lahore High Court is headed by a Chief Justice.
 The bench consist of sixty Justices and additional judges.
 The retirement age of Chief Justice and Justices is 62 years.
 The Additional Judges are initially appointed for one year.
 After that, their services could either be extended or they could be confirmed or they are retired.
-The current Chief Justice of Lahore High Court is Justice Muhammad Ameer Bhatti and Court is currently made up of the following Justices (in order of seniority).
+The current Chief Justice of Lahore High Court is Justice Aalia Neelum and Court is currently made up of the following Justices (in order of seniority).

 PCO 25 March 1981

 The PCO of 1981 also afforded the Lahore High Court these three benches.
 The judges were required to take oath under the Provisional Constitutional Order.
 Four judges refused to do so and were relieved of office.
 Four other judges were not administered the oath, and were also relieved of office.